JobinJohan/the_littlest_jupyterhub_behind_nginx/README.md

     /etc/letsencrypt/live/<JUPYTER-DOMAIN>//privkey.pem
     Your cert will expire on XXX.
     ```
 - Once the Let's encrypt certificates are generated, it is possible to completely configure Nginx.
 Make Nginx listen on port 80 and redirect traffic to SSL/HTTPS.
 The Nginx server that handles SSL communication acts as a reverse proxy and redirect traffic (Web sockets included) to Traefik proxy that listens on port 127.0.0.1:<TRAEFIK_LISTENING_PORT>.
-Go to /etc/nginx/sites-enabled, open "default" file and replace the old configuration by this one:
+Go to /etc/nginx/sites-enabled, open "default" file and replace the old configuration by this one (**replace \<JUPYTER-DOMAIN\>,\<TRAEFIK_LISTENING_PORT\> and certificate paths by the correct values**):

     ```
     # top-level http config for websocket headers